SUSE/scf/README.md

 ## How do I run HCF with Vagrant behind a proxy?

-1. Set up the environment variables for the proxy:
+1. On your host that will run the Vagrant box, set up the environment variables for the proxy:
     ```bash
     export HTTP_PROXY=http://<your-proxy-ip>:<your-proxy-port>
     export http_proxy=http://<your-proxy-ip>:<your-proxy-port>